 RAMS SF TRACK (Treatment Recovery Accountability Collaboration Knowledge), a component of the Wellness Initiative, supports youth under the age of 21 who are at either serious risk or are already involved in the juvenile justice system.
 SF Track is a portable intensive outpatient treatment program with services provided at the home, school or in the community.

 The Wellness Centers Program also offers a school-based clinical training program for graduate students studying psychology, counseling, marriage & family therapy, and social work.
-For more information and to find out about the application procedure, you can download the internship program information by clicking here.
+For more information about training with RAMS, click here.

 Who We Serve